What Happens During the Event of an Alarm?

 Environmental (Water and Temperature)

 When an Environmental sensor is triggered (Water and Temperature), the monitoring service will call both Primary Contacts to notify them.
+If we are unable to reach a Primary Contact, we will reach out to your Secondary Contacts.
 Environmental alarms do not result in dispatch regardless of whether you answer the phone or not.
 This is just a notification call from the monitoring center.